-Shrimp Sales Climb Up with Burgeoning Seafood Restaurants
+Shrimp Market Thrives With Burgeoning Seafood Restaurants

 According to the Food and Agriculture Organization (FAO), total aquaculture production exceeded nearly more than 120 million tons in 2018.
 This also reflected on shrimp sales as this popular shellfish made its way across continents on commercial and household menus.
 The commercial use of shrimp started in early 1960’s and presently is one of the most traded seafood items in terms of value, representing 15% of the worldwide seafood business.